-District Mission Statement:

-The Galion City Schools will prepare students with a rigorous education that enables them to be contributing members of our community.
-We provide a safe, respectful environment that cultivates leaders of tomorrow.
-Our guiding principle is Believe in yourself, Achieve your greatest potential, and Succeed in all aspects of life
+District Mission Statement: The Galion City Schools will prepare students with a rigorous education that enables them to be contributing members of our community.
+We provide a supportive, social-emotional, safe, and respectful environment that cultivates leaders of tomorrow.
+Our guiding principle is Believe in yourself, Achieve your greatest potential, and Succeed in all aspects of life.